Here you will learn what Arduino boards are and specification of Arduino Uno and other Arduino boards as well.

 Input and output are classify into two categories –

-So, simply different Arduino boards have different number of digital and analog pin.
+So, simply different Arduino boards have different numbers of digital and analog pins.
 We can use digital pins in two states INPUT as well as OUTPUT.
 In general we call these pins as digital I/O pins.

 In few microcontrollers / development boards analog pins are available for input and in very few analog pins are available for output.
 A few Arduino boards are shown below, See diagram –